-The University established a Voluntary Employees' Benefit Association (VEBA) trust for the purpose of providing medical, dental, and life insurance benefits to employees who retire after attaining age 60 with at least ten years of service and to those retiring under the Rule of 85.
+The University established a Voluntary Employees' Benefit Association (VEBA) trust for the purpose of providing medical, dental, and life insurance benefits to employees who retire after attaining age 60 with at least 10 years of service and to those retiring under the Rule of 85.
 The trust is funded from three sources: University contributions and reserves designated by the Board of Trustees for this purpose, employee payroll deductions for post-retirement benefits, and retiree contributions for medical insurance premiums.
 Funds will accumulate in the trust for several years before any disbursements are made.
 The University does not anticipate that the trust will pay for all post-retirement benefits, but rather be used to reduce the increasing burden of such expenses on the current operating funds.
+Funds that are placed into the trust cannot revert to the University under any circumstances; therefore, the financial statements of the University do not include the value of these assets.
 A summary of the activity in the trust for the year ending June 30, 2008, is as follows:

-VEBA TRUST MARKET
+VEBA TRUST

+MARKET

 Fund balance at July 1, 2007 \$7,257,792

 Transfer from University reserves 762,500

 Employee/employer contributions 154,572

 Retiree/employer contributions 20,929

 Reinvested net earnings 356,850

 Net gain/(loss) on sales of trust investments 248,954

 Less: Management fees and taxes (31,958)

 Net change in market value (665,648)

 Fund balance at June 30, 2008 \$8,103,990